alinex/node-builder/README.md

 ```

 Like seen above this will also push last changes, cleanup, reinstall the package
-and run all tests before publishing.
-And the documentation will be updated
+compile with compression and run all tests before publishing.
+And the documentation
-afterwards.
+will be updated afterwards, too.

 For the next minor version (second number) call: